qiray/MathArtist/README.md

 ### GUI

+#TODO: new desc, new screenshot

 GUI in this app is pretty simple.
-There are 3 buttons:
+There are 4 buttons:

 - "New image" which generates new image.

 - "Save image" which saves image in output folder.

 - "Load image" which shows open file dialog to load text file with formula.

+And 1 text field:

+TODO:

 ![](images/gui.png)